Getting A Second Dog – But When?May 7, 2021 2021-05-22 13:54

 The Anti-Social One

-Dogs can dislike other dogs for a variety of reasons, and this is fixable only to a limited extend.
+There are variety of reasons why dogs can dislike other dogs, and this is fixable only to a limited extend.
 While most dogs can get to a point where they tolerate the presence of another dog and don’t stress, not every one will become fond of sharing their bed with a canine companion.
 Adding another dog to your family to rehabilitate that first anti-social one is not a good idea.
 It not only puts the first dog into a situation with no escape options, but is also unfair to the second one.
 The first dog will likely be stressed and uncomfortable around his new, unwanted housemate and let him know.
 The second dog just entered a new living situation that is already tense and might get disciplined by the first dog for small mishaps such as entering a room or walking too close by a toy – a recipe for disaster.

 When adding another dog to a first, anti-social one, make sure that you have options of management in place that both allow the first one to have time and space to be alone, and protect the second one from the first one’s wrath.